Chart Color Schemes

 The level of general health in Windsor Gardens is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

 Windsor Gardens shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.
-However, it has higher rates in older, at-risk cohorts.
+However, among older, at-risk cohorts, this prevalence is higher.

 Frequently Asked Questions - Health